shayanray/GlassBox/README.md

 ## Acheivements:

 <ul>
-<li> We won the 'Artificial Intelligence' category in this MIT policy hackathon in April 2019 </li>
+<li> We won the 'Artificial Intelligence' category prize in this MIT policy hackathon in April 2019 </li>
 <li> We were one of the Top 5 teams to compete for the 1st prize! </li>
 </ul>